gravitational/teleport/rfd/0191-workload-id-config-ux.md

 threshold.
 This limits the runaway resource consumption if there is a misconfiguration.

+### Predicate Language

+For the purposes of rule evaluation and templating, a predicate language and engine must be implemented.

+Today, Teleport already includes a predicate language engine that serves extremely similar functionality (e.g role templating, login rules).

+This engine and language will be reused.

 ### Performance

 In the initial release, the standard resource cache will be used to improve the